Bio & Incident Details

 Tour: 2 years, 7 months

 Incident Date: 6/13/1925

 Suspect: One shot and killed

 Patrolman Charles Walsh and Patrolman Harold Olson were shot and killed while chasing three mobsters who had just attempted to assassinate one of their rivals.
-The car carrying the suspects crashed and the three men exited the car and opened fire on the officers.
+The car carrying the suspects crashed in the 5900 block of South Western Avenue, and the three men exited the car and opened fire on the officers with shotguns.

 Patrolman Olson and Patrolman Walsh were fatally wounded and a third patrolman was seriously wounded.
 The fourth officer returned fire, killing one of the suspects.
 The officer also chased and apprehended the remaining two suspects.